zenlinuxos/yadsn/README.md

 ### Portability and testing

-`yadsn` has been only tested on Linux, but it should work on any other *Nix-like system, possibly including Cygwin on Windows.
+`yadsn` has been only tested with the [Debian Almquist Shell (dash)](https://en.wikipedia.org/wiki/Almquist_shell), the default shell in Debian/Ubuntu GNU/Linux systems, but it should work on any other *Nix-like system, possibly including Cygwin on Windows.

 ### Requirements